kedanco/100-days-kallaway-log/README.md

 Tried to continue with FCC React-Redux section but it's really difficult after some time of not touching it.
 Maybe it's time to spring up another React project :)?

 **Link to work:**

+### Day 70: 26th December Wednesday, 2018

+**Today's Progress:** Advanced Developer Bootcamp, Tetris

+**Thoughts:** Happy Boxing Day!
+Half-done with AdvBeg Bootcamp Flexbox section, and was kinda productive on my Tetris game.
+Solved so many bugs, and the mainmenu,pause,restart mechanics of the game finally work completely fine.
+I realise that a lot of the bugs came from putting `addEventListeners` inside functions that could have been called multiple times..
+Proper planning of how these functions are organised would've have fixed a lot of issues.

+**Link to work:**